philipcdavis/reactfordesign.github.io/pages/javascript/javascript.md

 ---
-date: "2019-12-20"
+date: "2020-10-01"
 title: "A Designer’s Guide to JavaScript"
-description: "You can learn how to use the terminal in a fairly short amount of time.
-You don’t need a C.S. degree.
-You don’t need to know how to hack any mainframes."
+description: "You can learn the basics of JavaScript quickly.
+You don't need a engineering degree, or a front end bootcamp."
 image: "https://react.design/social/javascript.png"
 ---